 There are almost as many definitions of counselling (psychotherapy, therapy, psychological counselling) as there are types of therapies used in counselling.
 Definitions aside, the quintessential element of a positive counselling experience will always be the relationship forged between client and counsellor.

-Annette Poechman is a Master’s Level trained therapist with significant experience working with adolescents, teenagers, young adults and adults.
-She earned her Master of Education in Counselling in 2000, is a Registered Psychotherapist and a Canadian Certified Counsellor.
+Annette Poechman is a Master’s Level trained therapist with significant experience working with people of all ages.
+She earned her Master of Education in Counselling in 2000, is a Registered Psychotherapist, a Canadian Certified Counsellor, and a Certified EMDR Therapist.
 Learn more about Annette.

 Annette provides a safe, non-judgemental, and completely confidential environment for her clients to explore their concerns.
 Clients tell Annette that she is a great listener, an experienced guide, and shows how much she cares.